 So, the right choice is all about your priorities and personal profitability goals.
-If I were going to start over today and didn’t have an account with either, I would go with Personal Capital as it more closely fits my needs.
-And if you are a serious money junkie like me, you might even be happiest doing what I do and keep an account at both Mint and Personal Capital.
+If I were going to start over today and didn’t have an account with either, I would go with Empower as it more closely fits my needs.
+And if you are a serious money junkie like me, you might even be happiest doing what I do and keep an account at both Mint and Empower.

 If you want to give Mint a try, you can sign up at Mint.com.
 If you want to give Empower a try, I get credit for each new user I send.
 If you give it a try, here is a link to sign up for free and try it out.